 The third, cloud-based option is to leverage a servicing profile.
 It's a cloud-based update management solution for devices on Monthly Enterprise Channel.
 It includes features like advanced monitoring, reporting, enforcing, staggering, and rolling back devices.

 If you need to distribute updates from an on-premises source, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
 If you use a previous version of Configuration Manager, we recommend you upgrade to the current branch.

 If you don't have Configuration Manager, you can use the ODT to download updates to a local source on your network and deploy them from there.
 This option requires the most administrative overhead, as you need to manage update packages for different update channels, architectures, and platforms.
 We suggest this option only when your network capacity is too limited to update from the cloud and other solutions aren't available.

 Choose how to manage updates:

 Update automatically: Client devices are automatically updated directly from the Office CDN based on the update channel you define as part of the initial deployment.

-Manage updates with Configuration Manager: Office updates are downloaded and deployed to client devices by Configuration Manager.
+Manage updates with Configuration Manager: Updates are downloaded and deployed to client devices by Configuration Manager.

-Manage updates with the Office Deployment Tool: Office updates are downloaded to a local source by the ODT and then installed on client devices.
+Manage updates with the Office Deployment Tool: Updates are downloaded to a local source by the ODT and then installed on client devices.